HakaiInstitute/hakai-ctd-qc/README.md

 With vscode you can also run the debug configuration `Run API` which helps debug the interface in realtime.

 > [!IMPORTANT]
-> To protect the api from unpexted calls, you can set a list of accepted tokens as a list of comma separated list.
+> To protect the api from unexpected calls, you can set a list of accepted tokens as a list of comma separated list.
-> Any post calls to the api will then require a field `token` within the header of the post command and an accepted value.
+> Any post calls to the api will then require a `token` field within the header of the post command and an accepted value.

 ### Deployments